The public broadcast system governs itself through a variety of institutions — most of which are organized on a membership-model.

 Association of Independents in Radio was formed to unite the many radio producers who work on a freelance basis.
 A fair number of AIR members are associated with local public stations and many are active journalists.
 As a national community of radio producers, AIR can help you find talent, stories, programs, funding or just some helpful advice.

 American Public Media is a network that competes with NPR and PRI to produce and distribute programs to nearly 800 U.S. public radio stations.
-APM’s main offerings to the system are Marketplace, A Prairie Home Companion, Weekend America and Performance Today.
+APM’s main offerings to the system are Marketplace, A Prairie Home Companion, the BBC World Service and Performance Today.

 Unlike NPR and PRI, APM actually operates radio stations (in Minnesota, Wisconsin, Iowa, South Dakota, Idaho, California and Florida).
 APM is based in St. Paul and is the parent organization of Minnesota Public Radio.
 It also owns a for-profit publishing company, a theater, a social networking site, and an institute for “Innovation in Journalism.”